dolphindb/api_python3/README.md

 | getSessionId()                                               | Get the current session ID                                   |
 | close()                                                      | Close the session                                            |

 The following script first imports Python API, then creates a session in Python to connect to a DolphinDB server with the specified domain name/IP address and port number.

+Note:

-Please start a DolphinDB server before running the following Python script.
+- Start a DolphinDB server before running the following Python script.
+- It may take a while before an inactive session is closed automatically.
+You can explicitly close the session once you are done with it by calling `close()` to release the connection.

 ```python
 import dolphindb as ddb